-With the ever-changing times, the once commonly perceived notion that people after 40 should slow down has changed.
-Nowadays, thanks to people like Dara Torres, Randy Couture and George Foreman, who have shown that it’s possible to stay active at a high level even as you get on in years, we don’t see age as a barrier to playing sports anymore.
+The once commonly held notion that people after 40 should slow down has changed.
+Nowadays, people like Phil Mickelson, Tom Brady, and 46 year old Olympic gymnast Oksana Chusovitina, have shown that it’s still possible to stay active at a high level even as you get on in years.
+Perhaps unlike earlier generations, we don’t see age as a total barrier to playing sports anymore.

 However, we can’t lie to ourselves.
 If you haven’t been active in your 20’s, chances are you won’t be much different when you’re over 40.
 As you age, so does your body.
 It will take longer to build muscle, the body will recover more slowly, and to see a drastic change, you need to put in more effort.
 But it’s possible – and this is how you can do it.

 Bear in Mind You’re Not 20 Anymore 😢